prof-cordell-classes/f19-technologies-of-text-nolanjac/Unessay #2/README.md

 ![Pages on the printing rack](/images/Unessay2Photos/IMG_0821.jpg)

-Videos of the printing process can be found [here](https://drive.google.com/drive/u/1/my-drive).
+Videos of the printing process can be found [here on my Google drive](https://drive.google.com/drive/folders/1L5bIlkBZEuK7Y2bO8UQg47bFEFY2tcPg?usp=sharing).

 ### Binding

-The bindind process started with cutting up all of the paper that I would need into the correct sizes.
+The binding process started with cutting up all of the paper that I would need into the correct sizes.
 ![Nicely cut paper and book boards](/images/Unessay2Photos/IMG_0815.jpg)

 These will be the spines.